About

-After almost fifty years of teaching English as a Foreign Language (EFL) in Brazil, I retired at the end of 2021.
-However, my journey as a language learner began in childhood.
-Although my surname, Dieu, may sound distinctly French and even “omnipotent,” I owe it to my Belgian husband.
-I was born in Brazil to Polish parents (Juźwiak), with whom I traveled frequently.
-This blend of cultural influences helped me become fluent in four languages: Polish, Portuguese, English, and French.
+My affair with languages began in childhood and continues until today.
+Although my surname, Dieu, may sound distinctly French and even “omnipotent,” I owe it to my husband, who is Belgian.
+I was born in Brazil to Polish parents (Juźwiak), with whom I traveled frequently both to the US and Europe, where many members of the family and friends were living.
+This blend of linguistic and cultural influences helped me become fluent in four languages: Polish, Portuguese, English, and French.

 From 1985 to 2007, I coordinated the Foreign Language Department, representing English, German, and Spanish teachers in board meetings and organizing international multilingual and intercultural projects.

 In 1997, I initiated my first online project (USA Connection) with the students, at a time when my school lacked proper technological infrastructure and I had little experience with computers.
 The French curriculum at my school had not yet incorporated modern technologies or the concept of collaborative learning.
-Teacher workshops were rare, costly, and disruptive, typically focused on specific software for the science departments, and not aligned with the broader pedagogical needs of the faculty.
+Teacher workshops were rare, costly, and disruptive, typically focused on specific software for the science departments, and they were not aligned with the broader pedagogical needs of the faculty.
 I longed for more.

 The internet provided me with the tools I needed, offering access to up-to-date information, inspirational examples, and international connections.
 I recognized that educational innovation was underway and that our students could only benefit from it.
 I also became involved in several international initiatives, where I had the opportunity to share my knowledge, experience, and insights with colleagues.